tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

 #### You might want to move your not-yet-working sketches temporarily out of your sketchbook
-If you have any sketches you've started working on, but that just give error messages when you try to run them, yeah, you may want to temporarily move them out of your sketchbook, because that won't look very good in the slideshow. :-)
+If you have any sketches you've started working on, but that just give error messages when you try to run them, yeah, you may want to temporarily move them out of your sketchbook, because that won't look very good in the slideshow.
+Ditto for any that haven't moved beyond the, say, white rectangle on a gray background level yet. :-)